 The next few years led him to assignments throughout the fleet including, Director, Navy Bands San Diego and Seventh Fleet Band, Supply Officer and Assistant Leader for The United States Navy Band, and Executive Officer and Commanding Officer of the School of Music in Little Creek, VA.

 Staff Arranger, Rob Vuono

-Under the direction of CDR Gambone the Band received a Meritorious Unit Commendation from the Secretary of the Navy, an honor given to Navy or Marine Corps units with outstanding achievements, and a formal agreement between the USNA Band and Anne Arundel County Public Schools (Maryland) was signed in 1997.
+Under the direction of Commander Gambone the band received a Meritorious Unit Commendation from the Secretary of the Navy, an honor given to Navy or Marine Corps units with outstanding achievements, and a formal agreement between the USNA Band and Anne Arundel County Public Schools (Maryland) was signed in 1997.
 This Partnership Agreement promises support from the Naval Academy Band to the music programs of the county public schools, a tradition dating back to the USNA Band Wives Club Band Concerto Competition.

 The band performed a concert in the beautifully renovated Mahan Hall, a favorite venue for band concerts since the days of Charles Zimmermann.
-Speaking of renovations, the band moved from it's home of more than 30 years to a temporary space in order to update and improve the band room.
-This was a major task completed in a weeks time because of detailed planning.
+Speaking of renovations, the band moved from its home of more than 30 years to a temporary space in order to update and improve the band room.
+This was a major task completed in a week's time because of detailed planning.